Adaptation Explanation Extrication

 Anime and Manga

-- In the manga version of Berserk, it's shown very clearly as to why Guts doesn't like being touched because he was anally raped as a child and three scenes show his severe dislike of this: first being when a general taps him on the shoulder after a battle, second when Casca is warming Guts when he fell ill after fighting Griffith, and third when he was carried by Pippin for laughs.
+- In the manga version of Berserk, it's shown very clearly as to why Guts doesn't like being touched because he was raped as a child and three scenes show his severe dislike of this: first being when a general taps him on the shoulder after a battle, second when Casca is warming Guts when he fell ill after fighting Griffith, and third when he was carried by Pippin for laughs.
 In the anime adaptation, these scenes occur... but it's never explained why he doesn't like being touched because the rape portion of his flashback doesn't occur in the anime.

-- In Brave Story, Wataru (the main character) and Mitsuru (The Rival) are both racing to reach the place called the Tower of the Goddess and recieve a wish from her.
+- In Brave Story, Wataru (the main character) and Mitsuru (The Rival) are both racing to reach the place called the Tower of the Goddess and receive a wish from her.
 In The Film of the Book, it's never explicitly explained why it's important who gets there first, or if it is.
 In the book, it's much more clear: Whoever makes it last will be sacrificed to keep the land of Vision in existence.

-- Happens twice in the film version of Howls Moving Castle:
+- Happens twice in the film version of Howl's Moving Castle:

 - In them both, Sophie decides to stay at her hat shop as the eldest child.
 In the book, it's because she's (Wrong) Genre Savvy about Youngest Child Wins.
-In the movie, she simply says she's staying because she's the eldest—leaving the audience to assume something involving inheritence or a misguided sense of responsibility, possibly.
+In the movie, she simply says she's staying because she's the eldest—leaving the audience to assume something involving inheritance or a misguided sense of responsibility, possibly.

 - At the end of both, when she has to return Howl's heart, she wants to know if Calcifer will still be alright.
 He says he will.
 In the book, it's explicitly because Sophie can imbue things with magical powers just by talking to them, so she gave Calcifer a life of his own outside of Howl's heart.
 In the movie, it's Hand Waved with Calcifer simply thinking Sophie is special somehow.

 - The Negima!: Another World OVAs don't even bother to explain the whole age-changing pills deal, confusing viewers who see Chisame and Chachamaru are now lolis... just because.
-To be fair, those OVAs were bundled with the current manga volumes so you'd expect viewers to know about them already.

 - If you only watch the anime adaptation of Shakugan no Shana, you might wonder where the Snake of the Festival came from, and what motivated Yuuji to betray the Flame Hazes.
 This was foreshadowed early in the novels.